Outside the Castle / Inside the Unconscious

 1.

-The surest way to avoid engaging with Kafka’s Castle is to read the novel as a narration that will eventually solve a mystery.
-Approached in this way a reader will soon be confronted with waiting passively for a knowledge that, by privileging the punch-line and the outcome over the process, could only serve an elitist and therapeutic use: it can explain-away and dismiss.
-This may well imply that arrogance and self-enclosure are as much an effect of the narrative-form as is its supposed transparency for what it can induce in a reader is a lack of attention to detail: the obscuring of micro-perception and points of emphatic connection that strengthen the links between author and reader.
+The surest way to avoid engaging with Kafka’s The Castle is to read the novel as a narration that will eventually solve a mystery.
+Approached in this way a reader will soon be confronted with waiting passively for a knowledge that, by privileging the denouement and the outcome over the process, could only serve an elitist and self-defeating use: it can explain-away and dismiss.
+This may well imply that arrogance and self-enclosure are as much an effect of the narrative-form as is its supposed realist transparency for what it can induce in a reader is a lack of attention to detail: the obscuring of micro-perception and points of emphatic connection that strengthen the links between author and reader.
 Giving everything or promising to give everything, the narrative-form can create a stimulus-shield that protects us from the trauma of being affected by the detritus of a slipstream that, in The Castle, presents a series of enigmas and potentialities that only seem confusing and nonsensical if the narrative-form is held onto.
-In order to maintain a low stimulus that hampers imagination and stills desire, the narrative-form promises us explanations, outcomes and resolution that absolve us from the traumas of self-criticism, participation and action.
-It makes our mind up for us and creates the impression that there are perceivable limits to the social; that “knowledge is a matter of reinforcing the custom”1.
+In order to maintain a low stimulus that hampers imagination and stills desire, the narrative-form promises us explanations, outcomes and resolution, a whole welter of rationalisms, that absolve us from the traumas of self-criticism, participation and action.
+It makes our mind up for us and creates the impression that there are perceivable limits to the social; that “knowledge is a matter of reinforcing the custom.”1

 2.